 What to Expect

-Prior to the procedure your doctor will perform a physical exam and order tests, including:
+Before the procedure, your doctor will perform a physical exam and order tests, including:

 - A mammogram: a test that uses low-dose X-rays to make a picture of breast tissue

 - Fine needle biopsy of the breast: a thin, hollow needle is used to remove a small tissue sample from the breast

 - Possibly a test to check to see if you're at risk for lymphedema, swelling of the arms or legs after removing lymph nodes.

 During the procedure, your surgeon makes an oval-shaped incision in the breast and removes breast tissue, the nipple and areola.
 To do so, your surgeon cuts the tissue off of the underlying muscle.
 Your surgeon may need to remove nearby lymph nodes (toward the underarm).